eduard-mir/Sentiment-Polarity-Entropy/README.md

 # 3. Data Components

 ## 3.1 Lexicons
-The project includes the following lexical datasets, each representing one part of speech:
+The project includes the following lexical datasets, each representing one part of speech, contained in the /Lexicons folder:

-- nombres_entropia_Orange.csv (nouns)
+adj_dict_spa.md (adjectives)
-- verbos_entropia_Orange.csv (verbs)
+adv_dict_spa.md (adverbs)
-- adjetivos_entropia_Orange.csv (adjectives)
+noun_dict_spa.md (nouns)
-- adverbios_entropia_Orange.csv (adverbs)
+verb_dict_spa.txt (verbs)

-Each file contains the list of lexical items evaluated for polarity entropy, drawn from the SO-CAL Spanish lexicon (Taboada et al., 2011).
+Each file contains the seed lexical list evaluated for polarity entropy, drawn from the SO-CAL Spanish lexicon (Taboada et al., 2011).
+The full probability and entropy data computed for these items are available in the Zenodo record described in Section 3.2.

 ## 3.2 Corpora
 Several datasets derived from corpus analysis are included: